dotps1/HPWarranty/README.md

 # HPWarranty PowerShell Module
-## As HP has recently split into two different companies, this is a complete rewrite, and is still beta.
-Cmdlet names and functionallity may change, I will not be supporting backwards compatibility.
+## HP it would seem is going out of there way to make this constantly stop working.

-## HP has changed how they do things, again........
-At this time the `Invoke-HPWarrantyEntitlement` Cmdlet for looking up HPE warranties is not working.
-I will have it fixed as soon as I can, thanks.
+Currently, after being shutdown again....the Get-HPIncWarrantyEntitlement is working again.
+However the Get-HPEntWarrantyEntitlement is not.

-This module can be installed from the [PowerShellGallery](https://www.powershellgallery.com/packages/HPWarranty/).
-You need [WMF 5](https://www.microsoft.com/en-us/download/details.aspx?id=44987) to use this feature.
+~~This module can be installed from the [PowerShellGallery](https://www.powershellgallery.com/packages/HPWarranty/).
+You need [WMF 5](https://www.microsoft.com/en-us/download/details.aspx?id=44987) to use this feature.~~ currently disabled until the enterprise cmdlet is working again.
 ```PowerShell
 Install-Module -Name HPWarranty
 ```